seek-oss/skuba/docs/deep-dives/pnpm.md

 10. Handle transitive dependency issues

     Since installing `pnpm` you may have noticed that there are some imports you are making to your code which no longer work.
-This is an intended behaviour of `pnpm` as these dependencies are no longer behind hoisted.
-You will now need to explicitly declare those dependencies as `dependencies` or `devDependencies` in your `package.json`.
+This is an intended behaviour of `pnpm` as these dependencies are no longer being hoisted.
+You will now need to explicitly declare these as `dependencies` or `devDependencies` in your `package.json`.

     For example: